 Audi Creates Autonomous Driving Subsidiary

-Audi has revealed a number of autonomous vehicle prototypes derived from their A7- and RS7 models, including consumer-oriented test vehicles.
+Audi has revealed several autonomous vehicle prototypes derived from their A7- and RS7 models, including consumer-oriented test vehicles.
 Late in July 2016, news broke that Audi was joining many automotive peers with its own advanced subsidiary named SDS Company, focusing on self-driving tech.
 April 2017 reports indicate that Audi has hired a former Tesla Autopilot program manager as the unit’s CTO.

 Audi plans to commercialize its technology in its next-generation A8 flagship, although the vehicle’s SAE Level 3 (conditional) automation will have limited availability pending regulatory approvals.
 The luxury brand operates under the umbrella of the Volkswagen Group, so developments within the division could have broader implications going forward.

 Audi is part of the German consortium — including Daimler and BMW — that bought Nokia’s HERE precision mapping assets for $3.1B.
 HERE has also recently made strides in their initiative to design an open specification for vehicle sensor data collected and transmitted by connected vehicles.

 Autoliv and Volvo Cars Establish Zenuity

 The Geely-owned Volvo car brand has also made progress with self-driving passenger vehicles.
 With a reputation for safety innovations, Volvo labeled its autonomous vehicle endeavors “Intellisafe,” with the goal of making Volvo cars “deathless” when the company fully rolls out these features to the public.
 For now, Volvo is planning to give 100 Swedish customers early-access to an autonomous XC90 SUV in 2017 (with restrictions on the area, time, and context in which autonomous mode will be used).